wraythezw/docker-alpine-asterisk16/README.md

 # docker-alpine-asterisk16
-Alpine Linux + Asterisk 16/PJSIP
+Alpine Linux + Asterisk 16/PJSIP [Incomplete, Unusable right now]

 This is a really bare container, with the bare minimum config to get asterisk running with PJSIP and extensions.conf.